azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Energy/Demand Forecasting/Energy Demand Forecast Technical Deployment Guide/README.md

     -   Click ***New Query*** at the tool bar.

-    -   Copy and execute the SQL script located in the package directory ***Query\\SQL*** to create the necessary tables for the machine learning experiment and views and stored procedures that will be used by Azure Data Factory.
+    -   Copy and execute the SQL script located in the package directory ***script\\SQL*** to create the necessary tables for the machine learning experiment and views and stored procedures that will be used by Azure Data Factory.
 We will more explain more details of the database objects in the Azure Data Factory section as they are closely related.

 | **Azure SQL Database** |                     |
 |------------------------|---------------------|